 Help for Domestic Violence Victims

 Victims of domestic violence in Washington have access to other forms of protection in addition to criminal prosecution.

-- Protective orders. – Protective orders, including no contact orders, domestic violence protection orders and civil anti-harassment protection orders, can prevent further instances of domestic violence.
+Protective orders: Protective orders – including no-contact orders, domestic violence protection orders, and civil anti-harassment protection orders – can prevent further instances of domestic violence.

-- Address confidentiality. – Under the Address Confidentiality Program, a victim of domestic violence is assigned a substitute address that can be used in place of the victim’s real address.
-This prevents the perpetrator from being able to visit the home of the victim.
+Address confidentiality: Under the Address Confidentiality Program, a victim of domestic violence is assigned a substitute address that can be used in place of the victim’s real address – this prevents the perpetrator from being able to visit the home of the victim.

-- Civil lawsuit.– In some domestic violence cases, the victim can file a civil lawsuit against the perpetrator in order to recover damages, such as medical bills and compensation for emotional trauma.
+Civil lawsuit: In some domestic violence cases, the victim can file a civil lawsuit against the perpetrator in order to recover damages, such as medical bills and compensation for emotional trauma.

-The Charges Against You
+Getting Help With The Charges against You